-This week marks the first ever Hour of Code – an initiative to try and encourage every student in the USA and all over the world, to spend one hour having a hands-on experience with programming.
+This week marks the second Hour of Code – an initiative to try and encourage every student in the USA and all over the world, to spend one hour having a hands-on experience with programming.

 As Steve Jobs said – programming teaches critical thinking and logic.
 Programming is now also used in so many different areas of life – in fact, it is hard to find areas where programming is not used.
 And programming provides a growing number of jobs.